 Okay, hear me out.
-It’s technically not the most romantic place for a date in Cape Town, but The Crypt Restaurant flips that notion and reverses it.
+While it might not seem like one of the most romantic places to visit in Cape Town for a date, The Crypt Restaurant flips that notion and reverses it.

 It’s located beneath the dramatic St George’s Cathedral, the oldest of its kind in Southern Africa.
 The close quarters, gothic windows and vaulted ceiling create an intimate setting for an evening of fine dining and live jazz performances.